DavidHe1127/Mr.He_HandBook/Dev/React/README.md

 3 important phases

 - `render` - is when React calls your function to get React elements.
-- `reconciliation` - is when React compares those React elements with the previously rendered elements.
+- `reconciliation` - is when React compares those React elements with the previously rendered elements to work out the differences.
 - `commit` - is when React takes those differences and makes the DOM updates.

 ```